calr0x/OT-Ansible-Files-and-Playbooks/README.md

 ctrl+o (TO SAVE)
 Press <enter>
 ctrl-x (TO EXIT)

-11. ansible-inventory config-otnodes-and-cosmic.yml
+11. ansible-inventory --graph (SHOULD GENERATE A SERVER TREE)
+12. ansible all -m ping

+THIS WILL TEST EVERYTHING BY PINGING YOUR SERVERS.
 LOOK FOR ANY ERRORS IN THE RESULTS OF THIS COMMAND.
 IF THERE ARE ANY ERRORS CORRECT THE ERRORS BY RETURNING TO STEP 6.

 12. rm /etc/ansible/hosts && cp config-otnodes-and-cosmic.yml /etc/ansible/hosts

+---

+__HOW YOU RUN ANSIBLE CHANGES BASED ON THE FOLLOWING:__

+SSHKEY PROTECTED WITH A PASSPHRASE?
+ALWAYS RUN THESE TWO COMMANDS BEFORE RUNNING ANSIBLE (SSH KEYS WITHOUT A PASSPHRASE NEED NO ADDTIONAL WORK):

+  __ssh agent bash__
+  __ssh-add__
+  __TYPE YOUR PASSPHRASE__

+LOGIN AS ROOT WITH PASSWORD (NO SSH KEY USED):

+ADD __-k__ TO ALL ANSIBLE COMMANDS

+___

 13. ansible-playbook install-complete.yml

 EVERYTHING IS NOW READY TO RUN COSMIC_OVERLAY!